Autokomanda

 Autokomanda (Аутокоманда, /sh/) is an urban neighborhood of Belgrade, the capital of Serbia.
-It is located on the tripoint of the Belgrade's municipalities of Voždovac, Savski Venac and Vračar.
+It is located on the tripoint of the Belgrade municipalities of Voždovac, Savski Venac and Vračar.

 Location

 Autokomanda is located about 1.5 kilometers south of downtown Belgrade.
 It borders the neighborhoods of Neimar and Karađorđev Park to the north, Dušanovac to the east, Voždovac to the south and Stadion and Dedinje to the west.

 History

 The remains belonging to the Scordisci, a Celtic tribe which founded Singidunum, the predecessor of Belgrade, were found in Autokomanda.

 In the Interbellum, Autokomanda was the location of the motorized units of the Royal Yugoslav Army, which is how it got its name.
 The section where the artillery was based was called Topovske Šupe and in the early days of the German occupation, it was turned by the Nazis into the concentration camp.
 From August to October 1941 over 5,000 Jews and Romanis from Belgrade and the Banat passed through the camp, where they were gathered and sent to the mass executions in Kumodraž, Bežanija, Jajinci and Staro Sajmište concentration camp.